Ghost Imaging with Free Electron-Photon Pairs: Abstract

 \section{Abstract}

 Coincidence imaging, also known as ghost imaging, is a technique that exploits correlations between two particles to reconstruct information about a specimen.
 The particle that relays the spatial information about the object remains completely non-interacting, while the particle used to probe the object is not spatially resolved.
-While ghost imaging has been primarily implemented on photonic platforms, it becomes particularly intriguing when applied to particles with fundamentally different properties, such as massive, charged electrons and massless, neutral photons, especially considering the role of both particles as cornerstones of highly advanced microscopic platforms.
+While ghost imaging has been primarily implemented on photonic platforms, applying it to particles with fundamentally different properties opens up new scientific directions.
+Mixing massive, charged electrons with massless, neutral photons introduces a new hybrid architecture that unites two fundamental microscopic platforms, each serving as a cornerstone of highly advanced imaging systems.

 In this work, we investigate coincidence imaging using electron–cathodoluminescence photon pairs generated within a transmission electron microscope.
-Utilizing a custom-built free-space cathodoluminescence setup, we demonstrate ghost imaging of complex patterns.
+Utilizing a custom-built free-space cathodoluminescence setup, we demonstrate two-dimensional ghost imaging of complex patterns.
 We are able to obtain a spatial resolution down to 2 \textmu m, paving the way for adaptation of quantum-enhanced imaging techniques from photonic quantum optics to electron microscopy.

 \keywords{Coincidence imaging, correlation measurements, cathodoluminescence, transmission electron microscopy, quantum optics}